cardilloscreations/www-binauralbeatbank/_posts/2023-12-31-01-Tinnitus-Pilot-Study-Pure.md

 Sadeghijam, M., Moossavi, A., Akbari, M. et al. An increase in the auditory steady-state response amplitudes after a period of listening to binaural beat stimuli in tinnitus patients: a pilot study.
 Egypt J Otolaryngology 39, 39 (2023).
 ━━━━━━━━━━━━━━━━━━━━
 𝐃𝐈𝐒𝐂𝐋𝐀𝐈𝐌𝐄𝐑 :
 Any information provided is a result of my personal experience and personal research.
 I am not a medical professional.
 This is not a substitute for proper medical, psychological, or spiritual advice.
 This content is strictly for personal experimentation and entertainment.
-By voluntarily using this content, you assume all risks for any resulting losses, injuries, or damages.
+By voluntarily using this content, you take full responsibility for any consequences, and you assume all risks and liabilities, including any losses, injuries, or damages.
 ━━━━━━━━━━━━━━━━━━━━
 #tinnitus #binaural #binauralbeats
 </p>